-From time to time I have a let’s get more organised phase.
-I spend quite a lot of time and effort into putting systems/processes into place that will help me organise my time better, it’s funny that I never seem to quite live them out, returning again and again to my own style of working which although wouldn’t win any awards for organisation has managed to get me down the road to where I’m at now.
+So I spend a lot of time and effort putting systems/processes into place that will help me organise my time better.
+It’s funny that I never seem to quite live them out, returning again and again to my own style of working, which, although I wouldn’t win any awards for organisation, has managed to get me down the road to where I’m at now.

-Girls are better than guys
+Girls are better than guys.

-So what have I learned about organisation.
-Firstly, organisation for the first person is disorganisation for the next, that perfect filing system you’ve created only has meaning to you – so that’s rule 1, it must be logical, but it can be your logic.
-The next thing is (and please excuse me for saying this) men on the whole aren’t as well organisaed as women.
-Once upon a time I would have argued against this statement saying that all men and women are capable of being equally well organised.
+So what have I learned about the organisation?
+Firstly, an organisation for the first person is disorganisation for the next.
+That perfect filing system you’ve created only has meaning to you – so that’s rule 1, it must be logical, but it can be your logic.
+The next thing is (and please excuse me for saying this) men, on the whole, aren’t as well organised as women.
+Once upon a time, I would have argued against this statement, saying that all men and women are capable of being equally well organised.

 I am the complete master of making lists.
 This is how I get through the day.
-I have a to do list each time I sit down and I try to just put around 6 items on there that I know I can achieve.
+I have a to-do list each time I sit down, and I try to just put around 6 items on there that I know I can achieve.

-Writing a list is a great way of taking the stress out of the situation and knowing where I’m heading with things.
+Writing a list is an excellent way of taking the stress out of the situation and knowing where I’m heading with things.
 I suppose that’s why most large companies start to create meeting cultures.

 Getting More Organised